nahuel242/documentation/docs/Using Randomness/v2-wrapper/configuration.md

 ## Wrapper Parameters

-These parameters are configured in the wrapper contract.
-You can view these values by running `getConfig` on the wrapper or by viewing the wrapper contract in a blockchain explorer.
+These parameters are configured in the VRF v2 Wrapper contract.
+You can view these values by running `getConfig` on the VRF v2 Wrapper or by viewing the VRF v2 Wrapper contract in a blockchain explorer.

-- `uint32 stalenessSeconds`: How long the wrapper waits until we consider the ETH/LINK price used for converting gas costs to LINK is stale and use `fallbackWeiPerUnitLink`.
+- `uint32 stalenessSeconds`: How long the VRF v2 Wrapper waits until we consider the ETH/LINK price used for converting gas costs to LINK is stale and use `fallbackWeiPerUnitLink`.
-- `uint32 wrapperGasOverhead`: The gas overhead of the wrapper's `fulfillRandomWords` function.
+- `uint32 wrapperGasOverhead`: The gas overhead of the VRF v2 Wrapper's `fulfillRandomWords` function.
 - `uint32 coordinatorGasOverhead`: The gas overhead of the coordinator's `fulfillRandomWords` function.
 - `uint8 maxNumWords`: Maximum number of words that can be requested in a single wrapped VRF request.